Krunal022/errik-clone/README.md

 # 🌐 Errik Website Clone

-This is a clean and responsive **clone of the Errik website**, built using HTML, CSS, and JavaScript.
+This is a clean and responsive **clone of the Errik website**, built using HTML, SCSS.
 Perfect for practice or learning modern web design and layout techniques.

 ---